-American Indian Art --> Northwest Indian Art --> Totem Poles
+American Indian Art --> Northwest Indian Art --> Indian Totem Poles

-Native American Languages Native American Tribes What's new on our site today!
+Native American Languages Native American Tribes Native American Heritage

 American Indian Totem Poles

-Today, both short and tall totem poles are still enthusiastically made by Northwestern and Alaskan Indian artists, and they can be purchased--for a price.
-This is probably the single most expensive native art form there is, no surprise given the cost of a full-grown cedar tree and the amount of hand-carving and painting required to turn it into a totem pole.
+Today, both short and tall totem poles are still enthusiastically made by Northwestern and Alaskan Indian artists, and it is possible to purchase one-- for a price.
+This is probably the single most expensive native art form there is, no surprise given the cost of a full-grown cedar tree and the amount of hand-carving and painting required to make a totem pole.
 I hate to put things in purely financial terms, but frankly, if you find a large totem pole being sold for less than $500 a foot, it is probably not hand-carved, not made by a native artist, and/or not carved from a single tree trunk.
 Even imitation totems are pricy, and spending $2000 on a cheaply made fake is in many ways less affordable than spending $8000 on a genuine artwork.
-If you're looking for something less expensive, why not visit our Native American sculptures page instead, where there are some nice collections of beautiful Indian woodcarving (including Northwest Coast bentwood boxes and wall plaques with similar designs to those on totem poles).
+If you're looking for something less expensive, why not visit our Native American sculptures page instead, where there are some nice collections of beautiful Indian woodcarving (including Northwest Coast staffs, bentwood boxes, and wall plaques with similar designs to those on totem poles).

 On the other hand, if you are looking to buy a totem pole that was actually made by Native Americans, here is our list of Northwestern and Alaskan Indian artists whose totems are available online.
 If you have a website of Indian totem carvings to add to this list, let us know.
 We gladly advertise any individual native artist or native-owned art store here free of charge, provided that all totems were made by tribally recognized American Indian/First Nations artists.